 This teapot conjures up memories of my grandmother’s dress shop.
 The numerous embellishments adorning the surface remind me of appliques, buttons and snippets of cloth to be found strewn about the seamstress’ workspace.
 It was shown in the exhibition“Too Much is Just Right,” Asheville Art Museum, 2023.

 This one seems to be ready to fly.
-This piece was lost at Southern Highland Craft Guild’s Biltmore location during the flooding of October 2024.
+Sadly, this piece was lost at Southern Highland Craft Guild’s Biltmore location during the flooding of September 2024.

 A petite version of the teapot series, with all the charm and sass of the others.